niolabs/docs/nio_blocks.rst

 What is a block?
 --------
 A n.io block is a unit of functionality that runs in a service.
-Some examples of blocks are socical media blocks that allow interaction with social media APIs and acuator and sensor blocks which allow various levels of interaction with the real world.
+Some examples of blocks are social media blocks that allow interaction with social media APIs and actuator and sensor blocks which allow various levels of interaction with the real world.
 These blocks are able to interact with each other through their ability to take signals as input from other blocks and output signals to other blocks.
 They are also command-able through REST API.
 Blocks are implemented as python classes.

 Block Properties
 --------